-6. Describe how the Eligible Entity applied the statutory definition of the term "community anchor institution," identified all eligible CAIs in its jurisdiction, identified all eligible CAIs in applicable Tribal Lands, and assessed the needs of eligible CAIs, including what types of CAIs it intends to serve; which institutions, if any, it considered but declined to classify as CAIs; and, if the Eligible Entity proposes service to one or more CAIs in a category not explicitly cited as a type of CAI in Section 60102(a)(2)(E) of the Infrastructure Act, the basis on which the

-Eligible Entity determined that such category of CAI facilitates greater use of broadband service by vulnerable populations.
+6. Describe how the Eligible Entity applied the statutory definition of the term "community anchor institution," identified all eligible CAIs in its jurisdiction, identified all eligible CAIs in applicable Tribal Lands, and assessed the needs of eligible CAIs, including what types of CAIs it intends to serve; which institutions, if any, it considered but declined to classify as CAIs; and, if the Eligible Entity proposes service to one or more CAIs in a category not explicitly cited as a type of CAI in Section 60102(a)(2)(E) of the Infrastructure Act, the basis on which the Eligible Entity determined that such category of CAI facilitates greater use of broadband service by vulnerable populations.

 The Virginia Office of Broadband under the Guidelines and Criteria of the Virginia Telecommunication Initiative, has long defined a Community Anchor Institution as "schools, libraries, medical and health care providers, public safety entities, community colleges and other institutions of higher education, and other community support organizations and agencies that provide outreach, access, equipment, and support services to facilitate greater use of broadband service by vulnerable populations, including low income, unemployed, and the aged."
-This definition significantly aligns with the statutory definition as defined in 47 USC 1702 (a)(2)(E) and will be adopted for the purposes of the BEAD program in the Commonwealth of Virginia.
+This definition significantly aligns with the statutory definition as defined in 47 USC 1702 (a)(2)(E) and will be adopted for the purposes of the BEAD program in the Commonwealth of Virginia for these organizations that facilitate greater use of the internet by vulnerable populations.
 (Req.
 1.3.1).
-Public housing organizations are not included in this definition, given their status as residences; however, other community anchor institutions which qualify under this adopted definition may exist within public housing organizations and thereby qualify to be classified as a community anchor institution.